SLA Boys Program for Spring 2022

-The Northern Virginia Youth Lacrosse League (NVYLL) is a group of 24 recreation associations throughout northern Virginia (from Spotsylvania County to Loudoun County) that band together to offer youth lacrosse at multiple skill levels.
+The Northern Virginia Youth Lacrosse League (NVYLL) is a group of 24 recreation associations throughout northern Virginia (from Stafford County to Loudoun County) that band together to offer youth lacrosse at multiple skill levels.
 Although this league has sub-divisions for players of all skill levels, SLA's approach to this league is that it is for our more experienced players, especially ones who are looking for a broader exposure to the game and a more competitive recreational lacrosse experience.
-Participation in the NVYLL levels of play consists of up to three practices per week, an 8-game regular season and a playoff experience.
+Participation in the NVYLL levels of play consists of up to three practices per week, an 7-game regular season and a playoff experience.
 The season runs from February (assessments) through early June (playoffs).

-The NVYLL playing option is only available at the 10U, 12U and 14U age groups.
+The NVYLL playing option is available at the 10U, 12U and 14U age groups.
 All NVYLL age groups play 10v10 full field lacrosse.

 - NVYLL games are played throughout Northern Virginia with roughly half of a team's season played at our home field at Embrey Mill Park.
 Remaining games and playoffs will be outside Stafford County.

 - Players desiring to play in the NVYLL program have a higher registration fee to cover additional expenses associated with the league (field costs, officials, league insurance, etc.).
 SLA's final number of boys NVYLL teams and rosters will be set in mid-February weather permitting.